ReebaSurendran/PortFolio/README.md

 - **GitHub Pages**: For hosting the website.

 ## Experience
-- Detailed experience and upskilled technologies and tools are explained.
+- Detailed experience and upskilled technologies and tools are showcased.

 Feel free to reach out to me via reebasurendran01@gmail.com or connect with me on LinkedIn - https://www.linkedin.com/in/reeba-surendran.